openhab/openhab-docs/configuration/blockly/rules-blockly-timers-and-delays.md

 ![reschedule-timer-example1](../images/blockly/blockly-reschedule-timer-example1.png)

-Setting up an endless timer in teh above way is not recommended.
+Setting up an endless timer in the above way is not recommended.
 The example shown below will stop rescheduling after 3 doorbell rings.

 ![reschedule-timer-example2](../images/blockly/blockly-reschedule-timer-example2.png)